OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/building-a-mentoring-programme.md

     <meta property="og:url" content="https://www.developermentoring.guide/docs/essential-mentoring-resources/building-a-mentoring-programme" />
 </head>

 Understanding the importance of quality mentorship is easier than establishing systems that support it.
 When you’re keeping an eye on the bottom line, it’s hard to prioritise making mentorship work.
-Here’s the framework we use at Project Thrive to help you establish a mentorship programme at your company.
+Here’s the framework we used at Project Thrive to help you establish a mentorship programme at your company.

 OfferZen’s State of the Development Nation reports for South Africa and the Netherlands both showed that mentorship and opportunities for growth are key reasons why developers stay in a role.
 It’s no wonder that top tech companies like Uber, PayPal and Amazon all have internal programmes that make it easier to foster an environment of mentorship.